kai-nguyen-aligent/microservice-development-utilities/packages/nx-openapi/README.md

-# openapi-plugin
+# OpenAPI REST Client Generator Nx Plugin

-Generate typed REST clients from OpenAPI 3.0.0 Specifications.
+Generate typed REST clients from OpenAPI 3.0+ Specifications.

 This plugin was generated with [Nx](https://nx.dev).

 The openapi-plugin can create api clients based on local or remote schema files.
-The source files must be .yaml or .json and must adhere to the OpenAPI Specification 3.0.0
+The source files must be .yaml or .json and must adhere to the OpenAPI Specification 3.0+

 ## Usage